Onesky-Android/movie-database/README.md

 The layout for displaying a movie should contain the following data: `backdrop_path` (image), `title`, `release_date`, and `vote_average`.

-The user will be able to favorite an entity by simply tapping on it.
-If the entity was previously a favorite, then the favorite is removed and vice versa.

 ### UI
 Matching the exact design is not important; however the layout should be similar to the provided screenshot.